 Dedicated Hosting: A dedicated server is one that you solely own, not shared by any other company.
 If you and your college roommates each bought your own television, you could consider it a dedicated television.
 Although the cost would be greater because you purchased it on your own, you are in control of the television and can customize it how you like.
 This is the principle behind dedicated hosting.
 This option is ideal for companies with high volumes of traffic, creating the need for greater bandwidth and more space.
 A dedicated server can create a better user experience by decreasing the chances of downtime and increasing performance speed.

 These hosting options are like a luxury car line.
 You have the entry level car (shared) with the basics, a mid-range model (virtual) with characteristics of the low and high end vehicles, and then you have the flagship sedan (dedicated) which is the most costly but offers the greatest benefits.
 Deciding on a hosting server should be done after performing a thorough analysis of what your business requires.
-If you are looking for Cloud Hosting, Atlantic.Net has a variety of solutions that can meet the needs of your business – including managed, dedicated and HIPAA compliant hosting.
+Atlantic.Net has a variety of solutions that can meet the needs of your business – including managed, dedicated and cloud hosting in a HIPAA data center.
 Give us a call at 1-800-521-5881 to learn more about our services.